-A clinical nurse specialist is an advanced-practice expert who provides patient care and consultation services for a variety of health care areas.
+A clinical nurse specialist is an advanced-practice nurse who provides patient care and consultation services for a variety of health care areas.
 These professionals typically practice medicine, conduct research and manage staff within a specific type of patient population, medical specialty or setting.
-They are licensed registered nurses (LRNs) who must also have a master's or doctoral degree in the field.
+They are licensed registered nurses (RNs) who also have a master's or doctoral degree and specialized certification in the field.

 |Required Education||Master's or doctoral degree|

 |Other Requirements||RN license and clinical nurse specialist license or certification|

 Sources: *U.S. Bureau of Labor Statistics, **PayScale.com

 Clinical nurse specialists work in hospitals, clinics, medical offices and other health care facilities.
 They are usually experts in a specific area, such as gerontology, cardiovascular health or public policy.
 In addition to providing direct patient care and consultation, a clinical nurse specialist is typically involved in education, research and facility administration.